daniellmb/MemSnap/README.md

 ## Examples

-The examples below would log memory use snapshots at the following relative time intervals:
+By default the examples below would log memory use snapshots at the following relative time intervals:

   - immediately (as soon as memSnap is called)
   - at 5 minutes